meilisearch/documentation/migration-guide.md

 Default: `null` (no content)

 Accepts any string value.
-Strings are not parsed as markdown.
+Strings are not parsed as Markdown.
 Any formatting must be done with HTML tags.

 #### `link`